lchristmann/mysql-laravel-grafana-demo/docs/DATA-GUIDE.md

 Notes on what data was created during seeding:

 - 60 users + 20 to 40 sub-users (created randomly between 1 and 2 years ago; last_login has happened with 80% chance during the last 9 days)
-- 400 protocols (created randomly during the last year; 50% they're signed with QES (by a user that is activated for QES))
+- 400 protocols (created randomly during the last year; 50% chance they're signed with QES (by a user that is activated for QES))
 - 400 valuations (created randomly during the last year (for a user that is activated for taxierungen))

 Definitions: